 If you have children, you may be already be paying for their college tuition, or at least preparing to pay for it.

-For 2016, average annual college tuition costs were $9,400 for public, in-state schooling, and $32,400 for private education, according to the College Board.
+For 2017-2018, the average annual college tuition costs in the United States were $9,970 for public, in-state schooling, and $34,740 for private education, according to the College Board.

-Kids grow up fast, so if you haven’t started thinking about college costs, here’s some info to get started.
+Kids grow up fast, so if you haven’t started thinking about college costs, here’s some information to get started.

-Scholarships, grants and federal loans can help, but it’s up to you to make sure that your kids can get the education they deserve, but it’s a mistake to save for your kids’ college costs while neglecting your own security.
+Scholarships, grants and federal loans can help, but it’s up to you to make sure that your kids can get the education they deserve.
+It is a mistake to save for your kids’ college costs while neglecting your own financial security.

 Plenty of parents submit a final tuition payment only to realize that they’ve saved nothing for retirement—without any time left to save more.